semgrep/semgrep-docs/docs/semgrep-app/dashboard.md

 ![Screenshot of dashboard view](/img/dashboard-view.png)

 The Findings Dashboard is an overview of your organization’s security posture from data aggregated within Semgrep App.
-With these metrics you are able to:
+With these metrics you can:

 * View recurring security issues, consequently taking action on them.
 * Improve communication between developer teams and security teams.